aolney/ct-modular-book/docs/10-com-mod-controllers.md

 # Controllers {#complex-controllers}

 This chapter extends Chapter \@ref(controllers) by introducing more advanced approaches to sequencing.
-Sequencing can thus be considered a kind of memory for musical events where the events can be stored and played back later.
+Sequencing can be considered a kind of memory for musical events where the events can be stored and played back later.
 Obviously there are gaps between events because not all notes (or beats) play at once.
 This leads to the idea that sequencing involves both [positive space and negative space](https://en.wikipedia.org/wiki/Figure%E2%80%93ground_(perception)): positive space where musical events occur and negative space elsewhere.